-The effects of atomoxetine (Strattera) on attention and impulsiveness makes the drug an important option in ADHD treatment.
-People seeking a “smart drug” have also taken notice of atomoxetine’s cognitive-enhancing effects.
+The effects of atomoxetine (Strattera) on attention and impulsiveness make this drug an important option in ADHD treatment.
+It also has far less potential for abuse compared to other ADHD medications.
 Read on to learn how it works and what safety issues to look out for.

 What is Atomoxetine?

 Atomoxetine (brand name Strattera) is a prescription medication that is used primarily used to treat attention deficit hyperactivity disorder (ADHD).

 Originally developed as an antidepressant, atomoxetine was approved in 2002 by the FDA for the treatment of ADHD in children and adults .